6 Sights in Bitonto, Italy (with Map and Images)

 Show sight on map

-The National Gallery of Puglia "Girolamo e Rosaria Devanna" is a picture gallery located in the Sylos-Calò palace in Bitonto, a Renaissance building dating back to the first half of the sixteenth century.
+The National Gallery of Puglia "Girolamo and Rosaria Devanna" is an art gallery located in the Sylos-Calò palace in Bitonto, a Renaissance building dating back to the first half of the sixteenth century.
 It preserves works of origin mainly from the south but also from the rest of Italy and abroad.
-In particular there are works by: Titian, Veronese, Orazio and Artemisia Gentileschi, Bernardino Mei, Giaquinto, Delacroix, De Nittis, Francesco Netti.
+In particular, there are works by: Titian, Veronese, Orazio and Artemisia Gentileschi, Bernardino Mei, Giaquinto, Delacroix, De Nittis, Francesco Netti.

 3. Chiesa dell'Annunziata